E-governance: Government to employees

 Government-to-employees (abbreviated G2E) is the online interactions through instantaneous communication tools between government units and their employees.
-G2E is one out of the four primary delivery models of e-Government.
+G2E is one out of the four primary delivery models of e-government.

 G2E is an effective way to provide e-learning to the employees, bring them together and to promote knowledge sharing among them.
 It also gives employees the possibility of accessing information in regard to compensation and benefits policies, training and learning opportunities and civil rights laws.
 G2E services also include software for maintaining personal information and records of employees.

 G2E is adopted in many countries including the United States, Hong Kong, and New Zealand.

 Government to government

 E-government

-From the start of 1990s e-commerce and e-product, there has rampant integration of e-forms of government process.
-Governments have now tried to use the efficiencies of their techniques to cut down on waste.
-E-government is a fairly broad subject matter, but all relate to how the services and representation are now delivered and how they are now being implemented.
+From the start of 1990s e-commerce and e-product, governments have incorporated digital technologies into administrative processes and public services.
+Governments have now tried to use their techniques to mitigate waste.
+E-government broadly refers to how the services and representation are now delivered and how they are now being implemented.

-Many governments around the world have gradually turned to Information technologies (IT) in an effort to keep up with today's demands.
+Many governments around the world have gradually turned to information technologies (IT) in an effort to keep up with today's demands.
 Historically, many governments in this sphere have only been reactive, but recently there has been a more proactive approach in developing comparable services such things as e-commerce and e-business.

 Before, the structure emulated private-like business techniques.
 Recently that has all changed as e-government begins to make its own plan.
 Not only does e-government introduce a new form of record keeping, but it also continues to become more interactive to better the process of delivering services and promoting constituency participation.

-The framework of such an organization is now expected to increase more than ever by becoming efficient and reducing the time it takes to complete an objective.
+The framework of such an organization is now expected to increase.
 Some examples include paying utilities, tickets, and applying for permits.
 So far, the biggest concern is accessibility to Internet technologies for the average citizen.
-In an effort to help, administrations are now trying to aid those who do not have the skills to fully participate in this new medium of governance, especially now as e-government progressing to more e-governance though.
+In an effort to help, administrations are now trying to aid those who do not have the skills to fully participate in this new medium of governance.

 An overhaul of the structure is now required as every pre-existing sub-entity must now merge under one concept of e-government.
-As a result, Public Policy has also seen changes due to the emerging of constituent participation and the Internet.
+As a result, public policy has also seen changes due to the emerging of constituent participation and the Internet.
 Many governments such as Canada's have begun to invest in developing new mediums of communication of issues and information through virtual communication and participation.
 In practice, this has led to several responses and adaptations by interest groups, activist, and lobbying groups.
 This new medium has changed the way the polis interacts with government.